Youth Education

 Trout in the Classroom

-Trout in the Classroom (TIC) is an conservation oriented, environmental education program that offers students a chance to raise trout in a classroom setting and then release them into a nearby stream or river.
-Caring for the fish fosters a conservation ethic in the students, and the act of walking to a stream bank and directly releasing the fingerlings into the water makes a concrete connection between caring for the fish and caring for the water
+Trout in the Classroom (TIC) is a conservation oriented, environmental education program that offers students a chance to raise trout in a classroom setting and then release them into a nearby stream or river.
+Caring for the fish fosters a conservation ethic in the students, and the act of walking to a stream bank and directly releasing the fingerlings into the water makes a concrete connection between caring for the fish and caring for the water.
+To learn how it works and view example lesson plans go to: https://www.troutintheclassroom.org.

 CSUFFClub.jpg